genepi/nf-gwas/README.md

 [![nf-gwas](https://github.com/genepi/nf-gwas/actions/workflows/ci-tests.yml/badge.svg)](https://github.com/genepi/nf-gwas/actions/workflows/ci-tests.yml)
 [![nf-test](https://img.shields.io/badge/tested_with-nf--test-337ab7.svg)](https://github.com/askimed/nf-test)

 **nf-gwas** is a Nextflow pipeline to run biobank-scale genome-wide association studies (GWAS) analysis.
 The pipeline automatically performs numerous pre- and post-processing steps, integrates regression modeling from the REGENIE package and currently supports single-variant, gene-based and interaction testing.
-All modules are structured in sub-workflows which allows to extend te pipeline to other methods and tools in future. nf-gwas includes an extensive reporting functionality that allows to inspect thousands of phenotypes and navigate interactive Manhattan plots directly in the web browser.
+All modules are structured in sub-workflows which allows to extend the pipeline to other methods and tools in future. nf-gwas includes an extensive reporting functionality that allows to inspect thousands of phenotypes and navigate interactive Manhattan plots directly in the web browser.

 The pipeline is tested using the unit-style testing framework [nf-test](https://github.com/askimed/nf-test) and includes a [schema definition](nextflow_schema.json) to run with **Nextflow Tower**.